-- If your dog takes any medication, make sure your walker is informed as to what it is for, and if there’s a chance he might have to administer it, leave exact instructions on how to do so.
+- Information and instructions about medication: indicate what the medication is for, and if there’s a chance he might have to administer it, exact instructions on how to do so.

 - Feeding instructions in the event he will be the one to give your dog a meal.

 - Alarm code and instructions.
 Some alarm companies have remote access via a smartphone.
 If yours offers this feature, take advantage of it — that way you won’t have to share your code.

 - Location of supplies (leashes, treats, cleaners, pee pads, etc.).

 It’s not unreasonable to ask the dog walker for a brief daily update.
 Mr. Tysseling suggests a small whiteboard or post-it notes, or even a short text message.
 He says that Canine Retreat by AKC uses apps like PetCheck to make the process easy.

 Be aware of any warning signs that things aren’t going well.
 If something doesn’t feel right, ask.
 For instance, if you know your dog usually exhibits certain behaviors on a walk, ask the walker if he’s noticed that.
 His answer will give you insight into whether he’s really attuned to your dog and knowledgeable about canine behavior…or not.

 As with a baby sitter or someone who watches your house when you’re away, it may take a while (and some effort) to find the perfect dog walker for your dog and that’s okay.
 You want your dog to be safe and happy in someone else’s care.
 A great dog walker is the next best thing to you being there.